hvag/blog/terraform.md

 ## DRY - Don't repeat yourself

-Yikes, one of the paradigms of coding (_at least I think it's a paradigm, let's go with it_) is that one ought not repeat one's self.
+Yikes, one of the paradigms of coding (_at least I think it's a paradigm, let's go with it_) is that one ought to not repeat one's self.
 I'm creating two VPCs but I really ought to code it just once.

-## Terrafrom Module
+## Terrafrorm Module

 To achieve code reusability, we will utilize Terraform modules.